khawla-abdulsattar/laravel-rest-api-demo/README.md

 # Laravel REST API - Backend Demo Project

 ## 📌 Introduction
-This project is a backend developer test implementation using **Laravel 11**.
+This project is json RESTful API  implementation using **Laravel 11**.
 It includes:
 - Authentication with **Laravel Sanctum** (Token-based Authentication)
 - Role and Permission Management using **Spatie Laravel Permissions**
 - CRUD operations for Users and Posts with full access control